dakkeh/dakkeh-api/README.md

 # dakkeh-api
-A REST api for dakkeh.zemo.ir
+A REST api for http://dakkeh.zemo.ir

 Dakkeh is an online service to buy MTN Irancell & Iran MCI credit charges.
 This project will provide as a REST API to be able to buy charge from this service.